Dundalk: Primary schools

 There are over 20 primary schools in Dundalk including some Irish language-medium schools (Gaelscoileanna) like Gaelscoil Dhún Dealgan.
 The largest schools in the area include Muire na nGael National School (also known as Bay Estate National School) and Saint Joseph's National School, which (as of early 2020) had an enrolment of over 670 and 570 pupils respectively.

 Secondary schools

 Secondary schools in the town include Coláiste Lú (an Irish medium secondary school or Gaelcholáiste), De la Salle College, Dundalk Grammar School, St. Mary's College (also known as the Marist), O'Fiaich College, Coláiste Rís, St. Vincent's Secondary School, St. Louis Secondary School, and Coláiste Chú Chulainn.

 Tertiary education

-Dundalk Institute of Technology (abbreviated to DkIT) is the focal point for higher education and research on the Belfast-Dublin corridor, serving the North Leinster, South Ulster region.
+Dundalk Institute of Technology (abbreviated to DkIT) is a University College of Queen's University Belfast, serving the Belfast-Dublin corridor region, with the partnership taking effect in the 2026–27 academic year.
 It was established in 1970 as the Regional Technical College, offering primarily technician and apprenticeship courses.

 The Ó Fiaich Institute of Further Education also offers further education courses.